spatie/typescript-transformer/README.md

 );
 ```

-A `MissingSymbolsCollection` will contain defintions to other types, the package will replace these missing types with correct Typescript types when running.
-So for example, you have this class:
+A `MissingSymbolsCollection` will contain links to other types.
+The package will replace these missing types with correct Typescript types when running.
+So, for example, you have this class:

 ```php
 /** @typescript **/